 is Associate Professor at Graduate School of Education at The University of Tokyo.
 He was Fulbright Scholar at the George Washington University, Visiting Professor at the University of Dhaka in Bangladesh, and is currently Special Advisor of the Rector at Royal University of Phnom Penh in Cambodia.
 Previously, he has worked in the Education Sector of UNESCO and taught at Nagoya University and Sophia University.
 He received his MA and PhD in education from University of California, Los Angeles.
 His recent publications include: Emerging International Dimensions in East Asian Higher Education (co-editor with Akiyoshi Yonezawa, Arthur Meerman, and Kazuo Kuroda; Springer) and The Political Economy of Educational Reforms and Capacity Development in Southeast Asia (co-editor with Yasushi Hirosato; Springer).
 Dr. Kitamura specializes in comparative education and educational development studies and has been conducting research on education policy in developing countries in Southeast Asia, with particular focus on Cambodia.

-is Associate Professor in the Faculty of Education at Queensland University of Technology.
+is Professor in the School of Education at La Trobe University.
 She has an extensive background in teaching, publication, and research in equity and social justice, Aboriginal and Torres Strait Islander education, and children’s literature.
 Dr. Lampert has authored and co-edited several books including Teacher Education for High Poverty Schools (with Bruce Burnett; Springer), Introductory Indigenous Studies in Education: Reflection and the Importance of Knowing (with Jean Phillips; Pearson) and Children’s Books about 9/11: Ethnic, Heroic and National Identities (Routledge).
-She is co-director of Australia’s National Exceptional Teachers for Disadvantaged Schools (NETDS) Program and her current collaborative research focuses on teacher education for high poverty schools.
+She was co-director of Australia’s National Exceptional Teachers for Disadvantaged Schools (NETDS) Program and her current collaborative research focuses on teacher education for high poverty schools.

 is Emeritus Professor of Education at Queensland University of Technology.
 He is Adjunct Professor at the Werklund School of Education at the University of Calgary; Honorary Professor in the Faculty of Education at Beijing Normal University; and Affiliated Professor in the Department of Language and Literacy Education at the University of British Columbia.
 He is a senior editor of The International Encyclopedia of Education (Elsevier), The Handbook of Urban Education (Kluwer), and The SAGE Handbook of Curriculum and Instruction (Sage).
 His research focuses on literacy, accountability and assessment, and comparative pedagogies.